 Recently, I got myself into a bit of situation when I accidentally over tightened my variable neutral density onto my expensive Canon 24-70 f/2.8L II lens.
 When I went to unscrew it, I was unable to get the filter to budge, and my first instinct was to panic.
 How was I supposed to remove it without damaging the $2100 lens or the $150 filter?

-After researching on the Internet, it appears this is a common problem and since I have a tendency to over tighten my gear (tripods, monopods, quick releases, etc.) I wasn’t all that surprised that I was one who ended up in this situation.
+After researching on the Internet, it appears this is a common problem and since I have a tendency to over tighten my gear (tripods, monopods, quick releases, etc.) I wasn't all that surprised that I was one who ended up in this situation (and it has since happened on my Sigma 50-100mm f/1.8 lens).
 The real issue is with a variable ND or circular polarizing filter, the outer ring will always turn an infinite amount of times freely so twisting the inner ring to loosen the threads is much easier said than done.

 Scouring the web for a solution, I found many people ended up making notches on the sides of their filters using a knife or box cutter in order to get a better hold of the filter with their hands.
 I ruled this out as it ran the risk of accidentally damaging the lens with a sharp knife blade right next to it and I also wanted to salvage as much of the filter's condition as possible.

 After some brainstorming, I came up with the following solution, and it worked flawlessly for me.
 If I didn't want to physically alter the filter to get better traction, maybe I could alter the situation so my hands could get a better grip on the filter itself.
 At first, I reached for a microfiber cloth with the assumption that maybe it would give me better traction, but this wasn't the case.